Mark Albon

-Mark Albon (born 9 November 1969 in Billericay, Essex) is a retired British race car driver.
+Mark James Albon (born 9 November 1969 in Billericay, Essex) is a retired British racing driver.
 He contested one round of the 1993 International Formula 3000 season for East Essex Racing at Donington Park, qualifying 21st on the grid and retiring from the race.

 Before his F3000 race, he competed in the Formula Vauxhall Lotus Championship in 1991 and the British Formula Two Championship in 1992.